tewarid/yocto-raspberry-pi/README.md

 docker run -it image_id
 ```

-Make the necessary changes to source code, and
+Make the necessary changes to source code and rebuild

 ```bash
 source layers/poky/oe-init-build-env